It Looks Like That Viral Story About A Bride Stealing $30,000 In Wedding Donations Was Just A Marketing Stunt

 People loved it.

-Really loved it
+Really loved it.

 They demanded more content, more drama.

-And the original poster promised to post an update with more comments from "Pam's" family and friends.
+And the original poster promised to share an update with more comments from "Pam's" family and friends.

 Here's where things start to get interesting.

-Later on Monday, more screenshots of "comments" from "Pam's" post appeared — but not on Reddit.
+Later on Monday, more screenshots of supposed comments from "Pam's" post appeared — but not on Reddit.

-The new images were uploaded onto the website capturedit.club.
+The new images were uploaded to the website CapturedIt.club.
 The homepage banner promised that the site delivered "social media drama."
-At the time the update post went up, it was the only content on the website.
+At the time the update went up, it was the only content on the website.

 Another interesting thing?
-The website was brand new.
-It was created Monday, the same day of the Reddit post.
+The website was brand-new.
+It was created Monday, the same day that the Reddit post was made.

-The update included 8 new screenshots of the “thread” — these, however, were all stamped with a “capturedit.club” watermark.
+The update included eight new screenshots of the “thread” — these, however, were all stamped with a “capturedit.club” watermark.
 The originals didn't have this.

-The update is also written as if the author has no direct connection to "Pam" and her "family."
+It's also written as if the author has no direct connection to "Pam" and her "family."

 “Immediately after the post’s popularity, the Redditor was bombarded with notifications, mostly from people dying to get an update, like this guy.
 We feel you, Mr. Soup-yCup!” the update read on the website, using this screenshot to show how people were hungry for more drama.

-But this screenshot may give away more than capturedit.club intended.
+But this screenshot might've given away more than CapturedIt.club intended.

-This is a screengrab of a private Reddit chat request that Soup-yCup sent to the Reddit account that posted the original, viral screenshots about the alleged greedy bride.
-It's something only the person who made the original, viral Reddit post would see.
+This is a screengrab of a private Reddit chat request that Soup-yCup sent to the redditor who posted the original screenshots about the alleged greedy bride.
+It's something only the person who made the viral Reddit post would see.

-In other words, someone behind this viral social media marketing website apparently has access to the Reddit account that posted the original, viral thread.
+In other words, someone behind this viral social media marketing website apparently has access to the Reddit account that posted the original thread.

-These private message requests on Reddit are not public.
-Only the person who receives the request can see it.
-Soup-yCup’s Reddit history reflects this fact: You can see all of this user’s comments on their page, including one comment on the original viral post.
-But the message in the Captured It update post isn’t there.

-Still, these new and watermarked "updates" from the Saga of Pam were shared to different platforms, particularly Twitter, where they have been retweeted thousands of times.
+Still, these new and watermarked "updates" from the Saga of Pam were shared to different platforms, including Twitter, where they have been retweeted thousands of times.

 Highlights from the "updated" comment thread include alleged family members vowing to sue for the return of their money.